 ii) file a formal opposition against the trademark.

-For Community trademarks there is just a three month period for any party to file an opposition.
+For European trademarks there is just a three-month period for any party to file an opposition.

-Interestingly around 5% of UK trademarks are opposed whereas around 20% of Community trademarks face opposition proceedings – this is because owing to the increased geographic coverage Community trademarks are more likely to conflict with earlier trademark rights (registered or unregistered).
+Interestingly around 5% of UK trademarks are opposed whereas around 20% of European trademarks face opposition proceedings – this is because owing to the increased geographic coverage European trademarks are more likely to conflict with earlier trademark rights (registered or unregistered).

 How we can help?